-Trump tells NH rallygoers they have 'no choice but to vote for me' -- as Dem rivals gather nearby
+Trump tells NH rallygoers 'we have a bunch of socialists or communists to beat' -- as Dem rivals gather nearby

 New Hampshire, which Trump lost by about 2,700 votes in the 2016 general election, has been doing very well economically.
 According to June government figures, New Hampshire had the fourth-lowest jobless rate in the country.

 "You have the most successful state in the history of your state, and the history of our country, and you're gonna vote for somebody else?"
-Trump said sarcastically.
+Trump asked sarcastically.
 "We have the best numbers we've ever had.
 Let's vote for somebody else!
 I don't think that's gonna happen.
 Only with fixed polls is that gonna happen."

 TRUMP BASHES 'ANTI-ISRAEL' CONGRESSWOMEN, BACKS ISRAEL'S DECISION TO DENY THEM ENTRY